CodeMouse92/dkim_manage/README.md

 If you're **absolutely sure**, press "y" and ENTER.
 After a moment, the keys will have been moved, permissions updated, keytable modified, and both OpenDKIM and Postfix restarted.

+## Planned Changes

+- Provide an option to allow `dkim_manage -m` to run in a cron job.
+- Automatically generate DNS TXT record names, as well as the values, on `dkim_manage -d`.
+- Allow displaying the DNS TXT records for the currently deployed keys.
+- Back up keys on `dkim_manage -m` to allow for undo.

 ## Feedback

-If you experience any problems with this script, please file a bug report on the Github (githubcom/CodeMouse92/dkim_manage).
+If you experience any problems with this script, please file a bug report on the Github (github.com/CodeMouse92/dkim_manage).
 If you have any suggestions for improving this script, please submit a pull request.

+### Note about Automating DNS Changes

+I hope to add DNS change automation to this project at some point.
+However, that varies from system-to-system, and I want `dkim_manage` itself to work on any Linux system (within reason) running OpenDKIM.
+Therefore, any scripts added to this project for automatically updating DNS should be kept separate from the main script.